hrhirha/boot2root/writeup1.md

    0x8048dc7 <phase_6+47>:      cmp    eax,0x5
    0x8048dca <phase_6+50>:      jbe    0x8048dd1 <phase_6+57>
 ```
-And it also check that there are no duplicates
+And it also check that there are no duplicates.
 ```
    0x8048dd1 <phase_6+57>:      lea    ebx,[edi+0x1]
    0x8048dd4 <phase_6+60>:      cmp    ebx,0x5